OhadLibai/OS-coding/README.md

-Encompassing many aspects of OS code in C
+Encompassing different aspects of OS code in C